rayat137/Pose_3D/README.md

 `python temporal_3d.py --use_sh --camera_frame --dropout 0.5 --load 1798202 --evaluate`

-#### Pass the global iteration number (in this case the model is for iteration 1798202) to the load flag to load the model of corresponding iteration.
+In this case, 1798202 passed to the load flag is the global iteration number.
+Change it if you want to test any of your own trained models.

+### Fine-tune an existing model

+Do not use the evaluate flag if you want to fine-tune an existing model.

+`python temporal_3d.py --use_sh --camera_frame --dropout 0.5 --load 1798202`

 (Documentation to be finished soon)